myparcelnl/delivery-options/README.md

 };
 ```

-The fields `deliveryDaysWindow` and `dropOffDelay` inside `carrierSettings.redjepakketje` are very important here.
+The fields `deliveryDaysWindow` and `dropOffDelay` inside `carrierSettings.instabox` are very important here.
 This setup would give you the following logic:

 > **Current day and time: Tuesday, 6:45**
-> - RedJePakketje
+> - Instabox
 >   - The only option is today, which costs € 6.65.
 > - PostNL
 >   - First option: Tomorrow, standard delivery, € 4.95.